Jekwwer/svg-workspace/STYLEGUIDE.md

 - **cspell:**
   A spellchecker designed for code and Markdown files.
-  It runs as a pre-commit hook and can also be executed via the npm script `npm run check:spelling`.
+  It runs as a pre-commit hook and can also be executed via the npm script `npm run spell:check`.

 #### Versioning Documentation